cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 is not included in `RequestCheckTx` messages.
-Recording the sender's ID is necessary for the transaction propagation protocol, which uses the recorded list of senders to prevent sending the transaction back to these peers, thus avoiding duplicated messages.
+Recording the sender's ID is necessary for the transaction propagation protocol, which uses the recorded list of senders to prevent sending the transaction back to these peers, thus avoiding sending duplicated messages.
 More importantly, this mechanism serves as the only means to stop propagating transactions.

 There are two design problems with this implementation.
 First, there is a